Japan's Go To Travel review is too little, too late, infectious disease experts say

 "At present, Hokkaido and Tokyo are in Stage 3 situations in which infected people are sharply increasing," Niki said, referring to the second-worst level on Japan's four-tier scale for measuring the spread of the deadly virus.

-“We need to act as swiftly as possible,” Suga told reporters, adding that he has instructed relevant ministers to take measures on the virus infections.
+But Suga and government officials have not said when the suspension of the travel campaign will begin and which areas will be affected.

-The prime minister said he suggested that no new reservations should be accepted under the campaign, and requested local governments to stop issuing new Go To Eat food coupons.
+The decision, made without working out the details in advance, has led to confusion among local authorities, the tourism industry and the general public.

-The government will finalize details over the coming few days on how it will partially suspend the campaign designed to spur domestic traveling, the economy minister said.
+The government will try to unveil specifics in the next few days about how it will partially suspend the campaign, a senior government official said Sunday.

-“We will set a direction in a matter of a few days, and then act in coordination” with municipal governments, said Nishimura during a Sunday talk show on public broadcaster NHK.
-“We can’t afford to wait for a week or two.”
+"After deciding on a course of action in the upcoming days, we will implement (the new policy) by working with prefectural governors," Yasutoshi Nishimura, who heads the government's coronavirus response, said on NHK.
+"We can’t afford to wait for a week or two.”

 The lack of details about what the review will entail has unnerved some experts.